The Complexity of Drawing Graphs on Few Lines and Few Planes: Fixed-Parameter Tractability of the Line Cover Numbers

+In this section, we show that, for a graph $G$ with $m\ge1$ edges and a positive integer~$k$, the decision problems~\enquote{$\rho^1_2(G) \leq k$?} and~\enquote{$\rho^1_3(G) \leq k$?} can both be solved in FPT time parameterized by~$k$.
+(The cases $k=0$ and $m=0$ are not interesting.)
+Given a graph~$G$ and a drawing~$\Gamma$ of~$G$, we define~$\mathcal{L}_\Gamma$ to be the arrangement of the supporting lines of the line segments in~$\Gamma$.
+In contrast to Section~\ref{s:rho1213}, we now consider line arrangements in~$\mathbb R^2$ and in~$\mathbb R^3$ that are not necessarily simple, that is, crossings of more than two lines in a point are allowed.
+If $|\mathcal L_\Gamma| = k$, we call $\Gamma$ a \emph{$k$-line drawing}.
+We also call $\mathcal L_\Gamma$ a line cover of $G$; for this to be true, we move any isolated vertices onto distinct points of some line in $\mathcal L_\Gamma$, avoiding other vertices and edges of~$\Gamma$.

-Our FPT algorithm follows from a simple \emph{kernelization/pre-processing} procedure in which we reduce a given instance $(G,k)$ to a reduced instance $(H,k)$ where $H$ has $O(k^4)$ vertices and edges, and $G$ has a $k$-line cover if and only if $H$ does as well.
-After this reduction, we can then apply any decision procedure for the existential theory of the reals since we have shown in Lemma~\ref{lem:inER} that both $k$-line cover problems are indeed both members of this complexity class.
+Our FPT algorithm follows from a simple \emph{kernelization/pre-processing} procedure in which we reduce a given instance $(G,k)$ to a reduced instance $(H,k)$ where $H$ has $O(k^4)$ vertices and edges, and $G$ has a $k$-line drawing if and only if $H$ does as well.
+After this reduction, we can apply any decision procedure for the existential theory of the reals since we have shown in Lemma~\ref{lem:inER} that the two $k$-line drawing problems are indeed members of this complexity class.
 Our kernelization approach is given as Theorem~\ref{thm:line-cover-kernel} and our FPT result follows as described in Corollary~\ref{cor:line-cover-fpt}.
-We denote the number of vertices and the number of edges in the input graph by $n$ and $m$ respectively.